RonenTGreat/100-days-of-code/log.md

 ### Day 64: December 28 2021

 **Today's Progress**: Focused on adding and removing meals from the favourtie section.
 Also added a colour gradient to improve the layout.

+### Day 65: December 29 2021

+**Today's Progress**: Worked on creating the section where the information about the food will be displayed, the section isn't displaying so I will try again tomorrow.